Generic Name: Doxorubicin hydrochloride

 Doxorubicin may cause serious side effects including:

-- already have other heart problems
+- already have heart problems

 - have had treatment with certain other anti-cancer medicines

-Tell your doctor if you get any of these symptoms of heart failure during or after treatment with Doxorubicin:
+- take other medicines that can affect your heart.
+Tell your doctor if you get any of these symptoms of heart problems:

 - shortness of breath